The regularizing effects of resetting in a particle system for the Burgers equation: The main theorem and its proof

-Finally we address the question of $N \to \infty$.
+Finally we address the question of $N \to\infty$.
 For this purpose, we re-introduce the superscript of $N$ to indicate the dependence on $N$ of the process considered.
-Using techniques similar to~\cite{bblParticleMethod}, we show that the solution $v^N$ of~\eqref{eqnSPDEv} converges to the solution of the viscous Burgers' equation as $N \to \infty$.
+Using techniques similar to \cite {bblParticleMethod}, we show that the solution $v^N$ of (\ref {eqnSPDEv}) converges to the solution of the viscous Burgers equation as $N \to\infty$. \begin{proposition} Let $v^{N}$ be the solution of~(\ref{eqnSPDEv}) with initial data $u_{0}$, and $u^b_{t}$ be the solution of the viscous Burgers equation~(\ref{eqnViscousBurgers}) with the same initial data.
+If $u_{0} \in H^{s}$, $s>\frac{3}{2}$, then for any $T > 0$, there exists a constant $C = C(T, s, \Vert u_0\Vert_{H^{s}})$ such that